dongmeic/BikeCounting/README.md

 Scripts: [Bikes_On_Buses.R](https://github.com/dongmeic/BikeCounting/blob/main/BikesOnBuses/Bikes_On_Buses.R), [LTD_Routes_and_Stops.ipynb](https://github.com/dongmeic/BikeCounting/blob/main/BikesOnBuses/LTD_Routes_and_Stops.ipynb)

-Steps to update the dashboards:
+Steps to update the dashboard:

 1) Review and make sure the raw data is complete in the new year;